WINEMAKER NOTES

 Weather Holds & Free Storage

-We also offer complimentary temperature-controlled storage for up to 6 months from the date of purchase.
-Select the “Hold for Weather” option at checkout and we will coordinate shipping at a later date.
+We offer complimentary temperature-controlled storage for up to 6 months from the date of purchase.
+Select the "Hold for Weather" option at checkout and we will coordinate shipping at a later date.

 Insurance

-We provide free shipping insurance for loss or visible damage during transit, per carrier terms and conditions.
+We provide free shipping insurance for loss or visible damage during transit, subject to carrier terms and conditions.

 Adult Signature Required

 All shipments of alcohol require an adult signature (21+) upon delivery.
 Carriers will not release packages without adult authorization.
-Additional charges may apply for re-delivery, redirection, or failed delivery attempts.

 Shipping Address Accuracy

-Orders are shipped to the exact shipping address provided at checkout.
-Angry Wine Merchant is not responsible for errors or omissions in the address submitted by the customer.
-If a package is delayed, returned, or misdelivered due to incorrect shipping details, the customer assumes full responsibility.
-Additional shipping fees may apply if re-shipment is required.
+If a package is delayed, returned, misdelivered, or requires rerouting due to incorrect or incomplete shipping details, the customer assumes full responsibility.
+Additional shipping fees may apply if reshipment is required.
 By placing an order, you confirm that the shipping address entered is correct and agree to these terms.

 States We Ship To